 They are still the several stages of this process which are represented in the Gospel-history of the typical man regenerate.
 Whether they be termed water and the spirit, a pure soul and the divine operation therein, or the Virgin Mary and Holy Ghost, it is of these two in each man himself who finally is redeemed that the new man, or man regenerate, the Christ Jesus – who always is the “only begotten son of God” [John 3:16, 18] – is produced.

 And it is always by the crucifixion and death on the cross of renunciation of that old Adam, the lower self, and the resurrection and ascension to a condition of final perfection that salvation is finally attained.
 And the reason why all these eternal verities in the soul’s history are made to centre in the prophet of Nazareth is simply because, recognising in him the tokens of his attainment of perfection in a degree never reached before, and in his history the fitting symbolical correspondences, the Divine Spirit, under whose inspiration the Gospels were composed, selected him as the type of the possibilities of humanity at large.”
 (Anna Kingsford and Edward Maitland.
 Addresses and Essays on Vegetarianism, chapter Vegetarianism and the Bible, p.
-221-222)
+221-222; emphasis added)

 Christ into Hades, Regeneration, Flight from Egypt, Desert, Provation, Period of Forty Days-Years, Redemption, River Jordan and Promised Land